saramaiah/bioinformatics-tutorials/README.md

 You can stop the container from running by pressing `CTRL+C` in the Docker Desktop terminal window.
 This will shut down the Jupyter server, but it will not delete any **saved** data.
 If you run `docker image ls` again, you should see your image's name.
 Running `docker run ...` again will put you right back into the same Jupyter server.

 For more information about managing your images, see [official documentation](https://docs.docker.com/reference/cli/docker/image/).

+### Making changes to the Docker image

+Docker images themselves are immutable, so in order to make changes to the packages included or run additional programs, you will need to build a new image.
+This is a bit more of an advanced topic, so I would recommend reading [official documentation](https://docs.docker.com/get-started/docker-concepts/building-images/writing-a-dockerfile/) and finding a tutorial online that speaks to you.

+You can modify the Dockerfile provided, or you can make your own.
+The basic components of a Dockerfile are: pulling a base image (any image available on Docker Hub can function as your base image), and a set of commands to install packages and run commands that build your software.
+The basic anatomy of this Dockerfile is annotated via comments.
+I am not by any means an expert on Dockerfiles, and in general I would recommend pulling an existing image that mostly works rather than building an image entirely from scratch.

+## Tutorial documents

+I did not write the material contained within the Jupyter notebooks provided, though I did translate the Seurat tutorial from its original R markdown format into the Jupyter format.
+I have linked the original sources within these documents, and I recommend checking out other work by those authors for additional materials.
+All of the code blocks should run without any modification, but I would encourage modifying parameters or trying the code with new datasets to get a good understanding of how these functions work and the types of analysis you can perform with them.

+Jupyter notebooks themselves are great for trying things out with small datasets, since you can save the outputs and plots in the same document as your code.
+One limitation is that it can struggle a bit with large datasets or documents with many plots, particularly if the computer you run it on doesn't have much RAM.
+You can split a project across multiple documents, but you will need to save workspace objects to disk to use them in multiple notebooks.